 During the substantive discussions, if a Member cannot agree with a substantive option under consideration that member should explain why and propose a specific alternative that he or she can support.

-Documentation (e.g., in the high-level meeting summary) of consensus and multiple options on any particular issue orking Groupwould include a clear description of each option and supporting rationale, and include the Members supporting each option.
-The intended use of the documentation (e.g., the high level meeting summary) is to serve as a reference document to inform and assist Members (and groups of Members) in preparing formal advice or recommendations to the CPUC, PAs, and others, if they so choose.
+Documentation of consensus and multiple options on any particular issue in the Working Group’s Final Report would include a clear description of each option and supporting rationale, and include the Members supporting each option.
+The Working Group Members will review and approve the wording in the Final Report, and those supporting each option on a non-consensus issue will be responsible for drafting the final description and rationale for the option.

-All the above ground-rules would apply to all Full CAECC, Working Group and Subcommittee meetings.
-However, unless the CAEECC previously agreed at a Full CAEECC meeting that the particular Working Group or Subcommittee was delegated to complete the deliberations on behalf of the Full CAEECC on those specific issues, any options devised or consensus agreement-if any-would come back to the full CAEECC to review, refine if need be, and finalize.
+The Working Group in consultation with the CPUC will determine the most appropriate way to file the Final Report at the CPUC.

+Prior to filing the Working Group’s Final Report, there will be an opportunity for other CAEECC Members who did not directly participate in the Working Group, to add their Organization’s name to the Report including ascribing to options for non-consensus issues (but not proposing any additional options).

 Process Issues

-For secondary process related issues (including setting meeting dates, finalizing agenda designs, etc.) the Facilitator Team in consultation with the Co-Chairs, and after seeking input and feedback from CAEECC Members, will have the responsibility to make these decisions.
+For process related issues (including setting meeting dates, finalizing agenda designs, etc.) the Facilitator Team in consultation with the Co-Chairs, and after seeking input and feedback from Working Group Members, will have the responsibility to make these decisions.

+All the other pre-existing CAEECC Facilitator roles and responsibilities will apply.
+See: https://docs.wixstatic.com/ugd/849f65_68e76679fd054bd6ad34e1c2ba0a4168.pdf

 Candidate California Market Transformation Principles & Characteristics